DarrachBarneveld/CoolCoders-PP4/README.md

 ### Acknowledgements

 - A huge thanks to my mentor AntonioRodriguez who really helped me understand the MVC architechture seen in this project and giving me support above and beyond what was expected.
-- Stef Cruz, Shane Donlon, Tanguy L'Alexandre and Alan Bushell for manually testing and finding any potential errors before submission
+- Stef Cruz, Shane Donlon, Tanguy L'Alexandre, Callum Dennis and Alan Bushell for manually testing and finding any potential errors before submission
 - The Codu community for providing inspiration and motivation to continue my learning.